moffaty/moffaty/README.md

 - 🌱 **Growth Mode:** Open to expanding my skills and diving into new challenges.

 ### 🤝 Let's Collaborate
 I'm open to contributing to exciting projects that ignite creativity and innovation.
-Got an idea?
-Let's make it happen!
+I'd like to write software for processing music and obtaining and analyzing data from gaming and market platforms

+### 💻 My stack:
+- Nodejs
+- Fastapi
+- Nextjs
+- EJS
+- Apache

 ### 💬 Reach Me
 - 🎮 Discord: **Møffaty#8729**